People with borderline personality disorder fear rejection and abandonment, partly because they do not want to be alone.

 Schema-focused therapy focuses on identifying lifelong maladaptive patterns of thinking, feeling, behaving, and coping (called schemas) and replacing negative thoughts, feelings, and behaviors with healthier ones.

 Supportive psychotherapy is also useful.
 The therapist's goal is to establish an emotional, encouraging, supportive relationship with the person and thus help the person develop healthy defense mechanisms, especially in interpersonal relationships.
-However, supportive treatments alone may not reduce the more immediate problems of borderline personality disorder (such as suicidal behavior and self-harm) as effectively as the other, more specific psychotherapies for borderline personality disorder.
+However, supportive treatments alone may not reduce the more immediate problems of borderline personality disorder (such as suicidal behavior Suicidal Behavior Suicide is death caused by an act of self-harm that is intended to be lethal.
+Suicidal behavior includes completed suicide, attempted suicide, and suicidal ideation (thoughts and ideas).
+Suicide... read more and nonsuicidal self-injury Nonsuicidal Self-Injury (NSSI) Nonsuicidal self-injury is a self-inflicted act that causes pain or superficial damage but is not intended to cause death.
+Although the methods people use to hurt themselves, such as cutting... read more ) as effectively as the other, more specific psychotherapies for borderline personality disorder.

-When needed, drugs are used to treat specific symptoms.
-These drugs include
+When needed, medications are used to sparingly treat specific symptoms.
+These medications include